Prag8855/aab/content/guides/public-transit.md

 ### Take the bus or tram

+When you get on the bus, you can use any door.
+You don't need to show your ticket to the driver.[^16]

 When your bus or tram arrives, let other people exit before you enter.

 Before your stop, press the yellow or red "STOP" button near you.
 You will hear a "ding" sound.
 You will see "STOP" in the corner of the information screen.
 The bus will stop at the next bus stop.